 OHIO's regional campus students experience a vibrant, student-centered learning environment.
 Each campus has its own character, but all provide the excellence in education that is an Ohio University tradition.

 Regional campus students have options.
-Some choose credit or noncredit courses to hone their workforce skills, but most choose to pursue one of the fourteen Ohio University baccalaureate degrees or nineteen associate degrees that can be completed at the regional campuses or to begin their studies at a regional campus before relocating to the Athens campus to complete their degree programs.
+Some choose credit or noncredit courses to hone their workforce skills, but most choose to pursue one of the 15 Ohio University baccalaureate degrees or 18 associate degrees that can be completed at the regional campuses or to begin their studies at a regional campus before relocating to the Athens campus to complete their degree programs.

 The campuses' open admissions policy allows Ohio high school graduates to be admitted.
 Having no residence halls, the campuses are commuter-friendly.
 The campuses also participate in opportunities to earn college credit while still in high school.